chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 		# the following command ensures correct path location to load the provided example ML models
 		cd /opt/arm/ml
+		benchmark_model --graph=mobile_object_localizer_v1.tflite \
-		benchmark_model --graph=mobile_object_localizer_v1.tflite --num_threads=4 --num_runs=1 --min_secs=0.01
+			--num_threads=4 --num_runs=1 --min_secs=0.01

 The benchmark model application will run profiling the Mobile Object Localizer model and after a few seconds, some statistics and execution info will be presented on the terminal.

 .. note::
     This test is specific to Buildroot and Debian distros only.
-An example of the expected test result for this test is ilustrated in the related :ref:`Total Compute Platform Expected Results <docs/totalcompute/tc2/expected-test-results_ml_tensorflow>` document section.
+An example of the expected test result for this test is illustrated in the related :ref:`Total Compute Platform Expected Results <docs/totalcompute/tc2/expected-test-results_ml_tensorflow>` document section.

 Manually uploading a TensorFlow Lite ML model
 *********************************************